OpenSentry/idp/README.md

 ### DELETE /identities

-Update an Identity.
+Request deletion of an Identity.
 Requires scope `delete:identity`.
 This will send an email with a verification code to the email of the Identity.
 The verification code should be used with the endpoint [POST /identities/deleteverification](#delete-identitiesdeleteverification).

 #### Input
 ```json